-- 3.4.1.1 The design of new buildings should carefully consider the siting, height, and massing of adjacent buildings, to ensure an appropriate transition in form and scale and complement existing neighbourhood character. - 3.4.1.2 Where new development is larger in vertical or horizontal scale than the existing neighbourhood, the design should: - Visually reduce the building mass into smaller volumes with contrasting colours and materials, architectural features, articulated elevations, or other effective strategies. - ii.
-Mitigate shadowing and overlook into adjacent properties to preserve access to sunlight and privacy. - iii.
-Vary the rooflines to provide visual interest, and use architectural details to identify individual units. - 3.4.1.3 Roof forms and vertical massing should consider views (for onsite residents), consider and be sympathetic to views from adjacent buildings, and contribute to a diversity of building forms. - 3.4.1.4 When choosing the siting and height of a building, consider and minimize the impact on existing public view corridors.
+- 3.4.1.1 The design of new buildings should carefully consider the siting, height, and massing of adjacent buildings, to ensure an appropriate transition in form and scale and complement existing neighbourhood character. - 3.4.1.2 Where new development is larger in vertical or horizontal scale than the existing neighbourhood, the design should:

+i.
+Visually reduce the building mass into smaller volumes with contrasting colours and materials, architectural features, articulated elevations, or other effective strategies.

+ii.
+Mitigate shadowing and overlook into adjacent properties to preserve access to sunlight and privacy.

+iii.
+Vary the rooflines to provide visual interest, and use architectural details to identify individual units.

+3.4.1.3 In developments with more than one